Cosmic (EP)

-Cosmic is the seventh (fifteenth overall) Korean extended play (EP) by South Korean girl group Red Velvet.
+Cosmic is the seventh Korean extended play (EP) and fifteenth overall by South Korean girl group Red Velvet.
 It was released by SM Entertainment on June 24, 2024, and contains six tracks including the lead single of the same name.
 On August 1, 2024, an alternate version with the addition of the EP's second single "Sweet Dreams" was released to commemorate the group's 10th anniversary.